RohitBandaru/rohitbandaru.github.io/_posts/2024-08-01-SSL-with-Vision-Transformers.md

 6. A regression loss (Smooth L1) is applied to the averaged vectors of each network.
    1. The loss transitions from a squared loss to an L2 loss when the error margin goes below the hyperparameter $$\beta$$.
 The L2 loss is only applied when the student and teacher predictions are close.
 This loss is designed to be less sensitive to outliers.

-{% include figure.liquid loading="eager" class="mx-auto d-block" path="assets/img/blog/ssl-vit/data2vec_loss" alt="data2vec loss" width=500 source="https://arxiv.org/abs/2202.03555"%}
+{% include figure.liquid loading="lazy" class="mx-auto d-block" path="assets/img/blog/ssl-vit/data2vec_loss" alt="data2vec loss" width=500 source="https://arxiv.org/abs/2202.03555"%}

 7. The students weights are updated with SGD.
 The teacher’s weights are updated as a EMA of the students weights: $$\Delta \leftarrow \tau \Delta + (1-\tau)\theta$$
    1. $$\Delta$$ represents the teacher’s parameters, while $$\theta$$ represents the student’s parameters.

-{% include figure.liquid loading="eager" class="mx-auto d-block" path="assets/img/blog/ssl-vit/data2vec_architecture.png" alt="data2vec architecture" width=500 %}
+{% include figure.liquid loading="lazy" class="mx-auto d-block" path="assets/img/blog/ssl-vit/data2vec_architecture.png" alt="data2vec architecture" width=500 %}

 The position encoding and feature encoder weights are shared between the two models.
 However, the teacher's transformer weights are specified through an exponential moving average.